dizhaung/logzilla.github.io/_posts/2017-04-11-Current-opensource-logging.md

 published: true
 layout: post

-title: Open Source Solutions are Not Free
+title: Opensource Solutions are Not Free
 subtitle: Opensource is not Free.
 author: markwheat1
 author-name: "Mark Wheat"